-- ▶ Note: Many random variables can be represented with a computer program which simulates random output. - ▶ The output is then pseudo-random, we may return to this. - ▶ We may then use
+- Note: Many random variables and stochastic processes can be represented with a computer program which simulates random output.

+- The output is then pseudo-random

+- We may then use

 Frequency of computer output \approx Probability of output

 Making this precise yields powerful computational methods, some of which we will use and/or study in this course.